- 3 ½ lbs Duck legs

 - Preheat an oven to 105°C / 225°F.

-- Use a kitchen towel to brush off any excess salt.
-Set legs aside to come up to room temperature.
+- Use a kitchen towel to brush excess salt off of duck legs.
+Allow them to come to room temperature.

 - In a saucepan, melt duck fat over medium-high heat until it reaches a gentle simmer.